 - Oatmeal - Extra gentle and great for all skin types including those with sensitive skin, oatmeal is very healing, nourishing, and softening to the skin and is always in my grains.
 It's great at helping to heal almost any skin condition, all the way down to poison ivy/oak/sumac.

-- Powdered Milks – To get that uber softening experience, I am a huge fan of adding coconut milk powder to my recipe.
+- Powdered Milk - To get that uber softening experience, I am a huge fan of adding coconut milk powder to my recipe.
 I use it in both facemask, hair masks, and my cleansing grains.
-You can choose from many different powdered milks too, such as coconut, goats milk, or organic cow's milk.
+You can choose from many different kinds of powdered milk, including coconut milk powder and goat's milk powder.

-- Herbs – You can customize your cleansing grains based upon your facial needs, with herbs.
+- Herbs - You can customize your cleansing grains based upon your facial needs, with herbs.
 It's great to look up each herb to find out their amazing properties for the skin but most of the herbs I use are skin healing, add vitamin c and antioxidants, and are astringent, helping to reduce inflammation and pores.
-Some of my favorite herbs to use in cleansing grains are; lemonbalm, rosehips, hibiscus, rose, lavender, chamomile, oatstraw, activated charcoal, flax, horsetail, nettle, raspberry leaf, cacao, etc.
+Some of my favorite herbs to use in cleansing grains are; lemonbalm, rosehips, hibiscus flowers, rose petals, lavender buds, chamomile flowers, oatstraw, activated charcoal, ground flaxseed, horsetail, nettle leaf, raspberry leaf, cacao powder, etc.

 The Hippy Homemaker's Cleansing Grains

 This is my own recipe for cleansing grains!
-I developed these cleansing grains for my Etsy shoppe!
-Not only is this what I use daily on my own face, I have MANY five star ratings on Etsy for how amazing these cleansing grains are.
+I first developed these cleansing grains for my Etsy shop, back when I used to sell them!
+Not only is this what I use daily on my own face, but I have also received numerous five-star ratings on Etsy for how amazing my cleansing grains are.
 With such gentle exfoliation, cleansing grains are great for daily use on ALL SKIN TYPES!
-You can either follow the flavors I have given you or you could customize your own by adding finely ground herbs or finely ground dehydrated fruits (freeze dried fruits tends to make the best powder).
+You can either follow the flavors I have given you below, or you could customize your own by adding finely ground herbs or finely ground dehydrated fruits (freeze-dried fruits make the best powder).
 I use a simple coffee grinder to grind up all of my herbs and fruit powders.

-- 1/2 cup clay (I love to use rhassoul and bentonite for myself, their great for all skin types, but you can use your favorite clay or any combination of clays)
+- 1/2 cup clay (I love to use rhassoul clay and bentonite clay for myself.
+They're great for all skin types, but you can use your favorite clay or any combination of clays)

 - 1/4 cup oats, finely ground